esteban-mendoza/disboard-scraping/README.md

 The `scrapy/disboard/settings.py` file contains the settings for the project.
 The following custom settings have been added:

-- `USE_WEB_CACHE`: If set to `True`, the project will use the [Web Cache](https://webcache.googleusercontent.com/) to scrape the website.
+- `USE_WEB_CACHE`: If set to `True`, the spiders will use [Google's Web Cache](https://webcache.googleusercontent.com/) to scrape the website.
 This is useful if you want to scrape the website without using a proxy server.
-- `FOLLOW_PAGINATION_LINKS`: If set to `True`, the project will follow the pagination links on a given server listing.
+- `FOLLOW_PAGINATION_LINKS`: If set to `True`, the spiders will follow the pagination links on a given server listing.
-- `FOLLOW_TAG_LINKS`: If set to `True`, the project will follow the tag links on a given server listing.
-Be aware that this will **hugely** increase the number of requests made to the website.
+- `FOLLOW_TAG_LINKS`: If set to `True`, the spiders will follow the tag links on a given server listing.
+Be aware that this will **hugely** increase the amount of scheduled requests.
+- `FOLLOW_CATEGORY_LINKS`: If set to `True`, the spiders will follow the category links on a given server listing.
+- `FILTER_BY_LANGUAGE`: If set to `True`, the spiders will request the server listing for each language and filter the results by the language of the server.
 - `FLARE_SOLVERR_URL`: The URL of the FlareSolverr proxy server.
 By default, it is set to `http://localhost:8191/v1`.